 I will review you in the rooms approximately 2 weeks after surgery.
 If you are unsure of your follow-up appointment, please call my assistant.

-Between the 6 to 12-week period there is focus on strengthening exercises to rehabilitate the muscles around the shoulder joint.
+Between 6 to 12 weeks, there is focus on strengthening exercises to rehabilitate the muscles around the shoulder joint.

 12 weeks onward